How To Make General Power of Attorney in the Philippines: A Definitive Guide

 The General Power of Attorney (GPA) and the Special Power of Attorney (SPA) both give the agent the power to act for and on behalf of the principal.
 The difference lies in the scope of authority given to the agent.

-In GPA, the agent’s authority covers the act of administration of all the businesses of the principal.
-On the other hand, a SPA is for one or more specific transactions.
+In GPA, the agent’s authority covers the administration of all the businesses of the principal.
+On the other hand, an SPA is for one or more specific transactions.

 When Should I Draft a General Power of Attorney/Special Power of Attorney?

 If you want your agent or representative to administer, manage, or supervise your business or property, then you may execute a GPA.
-The tasks under a GPA encompass all acts of administration, except those cases where a SPA is required under the law to make the action of the agent valid and binding to the principal.
+The tasks under a GPA encompass all acts of administration, except those cases where an SPA is required under the law to make the agent’s action valid and binding to the principal.

-Article 1878 of the New Civil Code of the Philippines1 lists all actions that require SPA and not just a GPA.
+Article 1878 of the New Civil Code of the Philippines3 lists all actions requiring SPA, not just a GPA.

 A GPA is usually given when you want a trusted person to administer or manage your business or property when you cannot attend to it personally for some reason (e.g., you are abroad).